hhhhhhhhhn/Scripts/README.md

 - wtconverter FILE: Converts a Windows Terminal theme to one compatible with the "color" script.
 - compile [FILE]: Compiles different types of files (WIP).
+- auto FILE: Toggles automatic compiling for a file.
 - flip: Flips a coin.
 - font: Sets tty font size, needs tamsyn font.
+- gmenu: Uses your terminal for choosing a line from stdin (similar to dmenu).
 - img [KEYWORDS...]: Uses sxiv and googliser to search images in the internet, select them and copy them to the clipboard.
 Rather slow.
 - note [NOTEPAD]: Take a timestamped markdown note, see my bbn repo for more